 Mediation Fees.
 Mr. Nolland's typical mediation fees range from $4,500 - $6,500 per party, per day for full-day mediations depending on the character and size of the case - although the mediation fee per party may be higher or lower depending on the dynamics, nature and complexity of the case, the number of parties involved and their respective positions in the dispute, the dollar amount in play by way of claims, counterclaims or the like, any non-monetary relief sought, the seriousness and magnitude of the matters at issue, and other factors which may impact the amount of time necessary to conduct the mediation, preparation for the mediation, and for any post-mediation follow-up.
 The fees for a weekend or out of town mediation will be adjusted for travel costs, travel/overnight time, and the like which is included in the final quoted mediation fee.
 While most of the cases he mediates involve significant seven, eight or nine figure disputes, for those cases where all parties agree in advance that less than $1 Million is at issue and no non-monetary relief is being sought, Mr. Nolland's fee structure contemplates a lower mediation fee.
 More information is provided in his Mediation Fee Schedule available as a PDF download in the Mediation and Arbitration Downloads section below.
-Finally, because of the nature and magnitude of most cases he mediates, Mr. Nolland generally declines half day mediations and typically suggests another mediator whose practice is better suited to that strata of cases.
+Finally, because of the nature and magnitude of most cases he mediates, Mr. Nolland declines half day mediations and typically suggests another mediator whose practice is better suited to that strata of cases.

 Court Admissions.
 Mr. Nolland is licensed to practice before the U.S. Supreme Court, the U.S. Courts of Appeal for the 2nd, 4th and 5th Circuits, the U.S. District Courts for the Northern and Eastern Districts of Texas and for the Northern, Southern and Eastern Districts of New York, the Texas Supreme Court and all State Courts in Texas and New York.

 Contact my Assistant, Kristy Thompson, by email at email@example.com or by phone at: (214) 653-4348.

 The most efficient way to check Mr. Nolland's current availability and request a mediation date is by clicking on the online calendar link below.